-Cryptosporidium (or Crypto) is an extremely chlorine-tolerant parasite that can survive in a properly chlorinated pool for 3.5–10.6 days.
+Cryptosporidium (or Crypto) is an extremely chlorine-tolerant parasite that can survive in a properly chlorinated pool for 3.5 to 10.6 days.

 Continue to 13 of 13 below.

-- Of 49 recreational water-associated outbreaks of gastroenteritis during 2009 to 2010, 55 percent were caused by Crypto.
+- Of 49 recreational water-associated outbreaks of gastroenteritis from 2009 to 2010, 55 percent were caused by Crypto.

 - Of 57 gastroenteritis outbreaks associated with treated (for example, chlorinated) recreational water venues, 84 percent were caused by Crypto.